yomboy222/spellbinder/readme.txt

 screen-resizing issues

+home icon in lieu of Q to quit

 better click-on-arrow detection

-finish upgrading tutorial level. allow one message to supersede another
+finish upgrading tutorial level.

+possibly put messages into an invisible div & let them just fit in sequentially

+fizzle sound for failed spell / notification sound for messages

 convey how to complete a level (put initialMessage into existing levels).